 4. Cuisinart CCG-240

-The cast-iron grill surface is measured at 240 square inches, with a 15,000 BTU burner that will cook food at a rapid pace.
-The grill doesn’t take up much space, especially since it requires compact propane tanks ranging from 14.1 ounces to up to 16.4 ounces.
+The cast-iron grill surface is measured at 240-square inches, with a 15,000-BTU burner that will cook food at a rapid pace.
+The grill doesn’t take up much space, especially since it uses compact propane tanks ranging from 14.1-ounces to up to 16.4-ounces.

 - Fair price